 While this doesn’t rank as one of Australia’s most popular national parks with humans, it’s not a view shared by little bent-wing bats.
 A huge colony of these creatures congregate here, and witnessing them whiz by during a guided tour at dusk (summer only) is a sight to behold.
 At other times, immerse yourself in the cavernous limestone-dominated landscape, interwoven with dry rainforest.
 There’s plenty of scope to learn about the park’s fascinating, and controversial, past.

 2. Ben Boyd National Park, New South Wales

 Gripping historical and natural attractions combine to create an Australian national park you’ll instantly fall in love with.
 Photographers will be in their element: contrast dashing red rocks with the bright blue sea.
 Afterwards, snap away at the remarkable Pinnacles rock formation – reached with ease on a looping walking track – then take a casual stroll to historical Boyds Tower and marvel at the views from atop.
-The park is easily accessed from Eden, where you can stay at BIG4 Eden Beachfront Holiday Park or Merimbula.
+The park is easily accessed from Eden, where you can stay at BIG4 Ingenia Holidays Eden Beachfront or Merimbula.